 You don't have to follow an all-or-nothing approach.
 It's really a matter of common sense.

 The people in the studies followed a variety of diets, from Mediterranean to low-fat to low-calorie.
-However, the most effective diets substituted foods with cholesterol-lowering power for those that boost cholesterol.
+However, the most effective diets substituted foods with the power to lower cholesterol for those that boost cholesterol.
 According to Kathy McManus, director of the Department of Nutrition at Brigham and Women's Hospital, eating with your LDL in mind doesn't have to be an exercise in self-deprivation.
 While you may have to say goodbye to a few snacks and fast foods, you can replace them with others that are equally satisfying.
 "You don't have to follow an all-or-nothing approach.
 It's really a matter of common sense," she says.
-She suggests a few ways to start getting your cholesterol under control.
+She suggests a few ways to start getting your cholesterol under control and keep it normal.

 1. Weed out trans fats and saturated fats

 There is so much evidence implicating trans fats in heart disease that the FDA has removed the "generally recognized as safe" designation from them.
 "The first thing we do when I'm counseling patients is to go over all the sources of trans fats in their diet and make substitutions," McManus says.

 Trans fats are created by adding hydrogen to a liquid fat to help it solidify.
 Food manufacturers started using trans fats because they extend the shelf life of packaged baked goods.
 Fast-food purveyors took to them because they can be reused again and again.
 Although public pressure has forced the food industry to phase out trans fats, they haven't disappeared entirely.
 To avoid eating them inadvertently, scrutinize the labels on food packages before you put them in your shopping cart.
 If you see "partially hydrogenated" in the list of ingredients, pass that product by.
 If trans fats aren't banned from restaurants in your area, ask if the cook uses partially hydrogenated oil before you order.